-All groups Discretionary Grants tend to be particularly effective at supporting Third Sector (or CVS) organisations that work with and support communities with legally protected characteristics, and those who are marginalised and vulnerable, including those experiencing poverty/financial exclusion.
+Discretionary Grants tend to be particularly effective at The proposal requires no actions.
+All groups supporting Third Sector (or CVS) organisations that work with and support communities with legally protected characteristics, and those who are marginalised and vulnerable, including those experiencing poverty/financial exclusion.
 1. The replacement of current funding for Discretionary Grants with funding from the Housing Revenue Account: No equalities impacts are identified 2.
 The proposed reduction of Discretionary Grants funding will potentially result in: • decreased capacity to meet some corporate priorities with specific impacts on characteristics protected in law, • reduced capacity for CVS groups which support community resilience and reduce reliance on statutory services, • potential wider impact on ability to attract match funding.
-The proposal requires no actions.
-The proposed reduction of Discretionary Grants funding will require: Closer analysis of existing grant funded organisations and activities to ensure the greatest protection for groups with protected characteristics and other vulnerabilities.
+2. The proposed reduction of Discretionary Grants funding will require: Closer analysis of existing grant funded organisations and activities to ensure the greatest protection for groups with protected characteristics and other vulnerabilities.
 Ongoing communications to CVS groups about funding decisions, alternative sources of support (where these still exist) and potentially support to enable groups to close with minimum disruption and impact to service-users.
 The authority is working with the Sussex Community Foundation and other strategic funders to improve investment support for the Third Sector in the city.
 Cumulative Impact See context for Directorate.
 EIA No. EIA Proposal 29 Communities, Equality and Third Sector Team Saving of £55,000 from a net budget of £775,000.
-Minor service redesign in community engagement service plus some reduction in community commissioning fund for community development activity across neighbourhoods and infrastructural organisations.
-Groups potentially impacted Impacts identified Mitigating Actions No specific impacts are identified on groups because of their protected characteristics.
+Minor service redesign in community engagement service pl community development activity across neighbourhoods and Groups potentially impacted Impacts identified Mitigating Actions No specific impacts are identified on groups because of their protected characteristics.
 Outcomes defined in commissioning strategy will protect support to vulnerable groups.